Do you want to migrate content within ButterCMS?

-ButterCMS Migrations make migrating configuration data across your environments dead simple.
+ButterCMS Migrations make migrating configuration data across your sites and environments dead simple.
 Simply create a Migration from a test environment that specifies what you want to migrate and to which environment.

-For example, let's say we are working on creating a new FAQ section for our site, so we've developed a
+For example, let's say we are working on creating a new FAQ section for our ButterCMS site, so we've developed an